Otter Class

 Curriculum news

-• French – Where I live, Telling the time
+• French – Where I am going; Days of the week; Time around the world

 Home Learning